vvchauit/10_Applied_Data_Science_Capstone/README.md

 # 10_Applied_Data_Science_Capstone
 IBM Data Science
+**Key Concepts**
+Carry out the remaining work to complete the capstone project.
+Submit a link to your project notebook and a complete project report.
+**Instructions**
 The final task of this capstone project is to create a presentation based on the outcomes of all tasks in previous modules and labs.
 Your presentation will develop into a story of all your data science journey in this project, and it should be compelling and easy to understand.

 In the next exercise, you can find a provided PowerPoint template to help you get started.
 However, you are free to add additional slides, charts, and tables.